Tertiary Entrance Exam

-The Tertiary Entrance Examination (TEE) was the standard academic examination for secondary students completing their twelfth year of schooling in Western Australia during the early twenty-first century.
-The exam results were used to determine the Tertiary Entrance Rank and the Tertiary Entrance Score.
+The Tertiary Entrance Examination (TEE) was the standard academic examination for secondary students completing their twelfth year of schooling in Western Australia from 1986 to 2009.
+The TEE replaced the Tertiary Admission Examination (TAE) which ran from 1975 to 1985, and prior to 1975 the matriculation examinations.
+TEE results were used to determine the Tertiary Entrance Rank and the Tertiary Entrance Score.
 These metrics were used to determine eligibility for entrance to the tertiary institutions in the state.